Implantology · DGI-certified

 Is placing an implant painful?

 Thanks to computer-navigated, template-guided placement the procedure is minimally invasive.
-There is no cutting of the gum and no exposure of the bone.
+Access to the bone is either through a punch in the gum or a small incision — without the wide flap and bone exposure used in classical implantology.
+A suture is usually not required.
 Most patients report markedly less discomfort than after a tooth extraction.

 How long does an implant last?